skip navigation

 Explanation of Age Groups

-One of the rule changes that had the biggest impact was the age change rule, which requires that all players will now be registered and compete by birth year rather than by school year or grade, as was typical in the past.
+One of the rule changes that had the biggest impact was the age change rule, which requires that all players will now be registered and compete by birth year rather than by school year or grade, as was typical for decades, until a few years ago.
 As a result, there are some players (particularly those born October-December) that may be unable to play on teams with their classmates, since league rules prohibit playing "down" to a younger age group.
 While players may play "up" to an older age group, that practice is generally discouraged except in unusual circumstances.
+See more below the chart about that.

 The PWSC suggests that all players, including those in our younger intramural programs, register for the appropriate birth year age group based on the US Soccer guidelines.
 That being said, for the youngest groups, since they are not playing in any outside league sanctioned by US Soccer (and subject to age restrictions), we are able to provide a bit more flexibility for players that wish to start out with players in the same grade.
 Of course, once those players "graduate" to a travel-style program, we can no longer offer that flexibility (due to league rules), so those players will experience disruption with the players they are grouped with at some point down the road.